Lye and Wollescote Cemetery Chapels

 The West Midlands Historic Buildings Trust (WMHBT) is bringing the redundant Lye and Wollescote Cemetery Chapels near Stourbridge back into use.
 The chapels were previously owned by Dudley Metropolitan Borough Council.

 After they closed in 1993 the buildings suffered from deterioration and the effects of anti-social behaviour.
-A Heritage Lottery Fund (HLF) grant enabled the trust to take full ownership in March 2014.
+A National Lottery Heritage Fund (NLHF) grant enabled the trust to take full ownership in March 2014.

 The £1.15m scheme aims to create a new life for these chapels by providing a 'new' registrar venue for civil ceremonies.
 In addition to saving these important buildings, learning, heritage-based activities and interpretation will complement their conservation and re-use.